 - Sugar - Use 1 ½ cups sugar if you're serving this without the frosting.

 - Cream - table cream/canned cream can also be used.
 Consistency will be thicker than fresh cream.

 - Semi-sweet chocolate chips - can be substituted with dark plain chocolate bars.
 Chop them into fine pieces before adding the hot cream.

-- Ganache frosting for a double or triple layer cake - increase the amount of cream to 1 ½ cup and chocolate chips to 1 ½ cup.
+- Ganache frosting for a double or triple-layer cake - increase the amount of cream to 1 ½ cups and chocolate chips to 1 ½ cups.

 - Heat cream in a microwave - Microwave cream on HIGH for 40 seconds.
 Stir then microwave again for 20 to 30 seconds until heated through.

-- Milk and eggs should be in room temperature.
+- Milk and eggs should be at room temperature.

-- Make-ahead tip: After the cake has cooled, wrapped tightly with a freezer-safe plastic wrap then place in a container.
+- Make-ahead tip: After the cake has cooled, wrap it tightly with a freezer-safe plastic wrap then place it in a container.
 Freeze for up to 3 months, or refrigerate for up to 1 week without frosting.

 Originally published on Jan.
 2020.
 Updated on Oct 2021 with new photos and video.
 Same great recipe!Riverten Kitchen is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.